Maps for Walking The Wainwrights

 Ridge walking makes it’s quite ‘easy’ to walk a number of Wainwright tops in one continuous walk.
 A great example of this is the Fairfield Horseshoe.
 I did this walk in the summer of 2015 and included Stone Arthur, topping nine mountains in a matter of hours.
 When it comes to linking fells that are not part of a continuing ridge Alfred Wainwright’s Pictorial Guide to the Lakeland Fells comes in no help, he only advises on the ascent to a neighbouring fell along a ridge.

 Now, this map doesn’t do that either exactly but it does show you visually in three dimensions that when you link Raven Crag (at the top of Thirlmere) to Bleaberry Fell there is a wee depression between the two.
-Consulting the Ordinance Survey map you would realise that only a fool would do these two fells ‘at the start’ of a walk – I am that fool, it was before I owned a Dorrigo Map and I swore blind I would make a purchase the following day.
+Consulting the Ordnance Survey map you would realise that only a fool would do these two fells ‘at the start’ of a walk – I am that fool, it was before I owned a Dorrigo Map and I swore blind I would make a purchase the following day.

 There is one problem!